sbates-idrc/c2lc-coding-environment/open_robot_kit/crickit_circuit_playround_bluefruit_miniq/README.md

 - 26 AWG Wire strippers
 - Tools to tighten the M3 nuts and bolts

+## Wiring

+Left motor:

+- Motor + (red) and motor - (white) to the CRICKIT DC motor 1 terminals
+- Encoder +ve (black) to Circuit Playground 3.3V
+- Encoder A Phase (yellow) to Circuit Playground A2
+- Encoder GND (blue) to Circuit Playground GND

+Right motor:

+- Motor + (red) and motor - (white) to the CRICKIT DC motor 2 terminals
+- Encoder +ve (black) to Circuit Playground 3.3V
+- Encoder A Phase (yellow) to Circuit Playground A3
+- Encoder GND (blue) to Circuit Playground GND

 ## Notes

 - Connecting the motor encoder wires to the Circuit Playground board was